aldettinger/events/README.md

 ## Voxxed Days at Luxembourg - June 2022

-The path of evangelization will lead me to Luxembourg for a one hour talk in french named [Intégration à l'ère du cloud avec Camel Quarkus](https://cfp-voxxed-lux.yajug.org/2022/talk/HKL-0341/Integration_a_l'ere_du_cloud_avec_Camel_Quarkus).
-This time, I will try to integrate the endpoint DSL feature in the demonstration as we currently have clues at each conference that this feature is not known enough.
+The path of evangelization led me to Luxembourg for a one hour talk in french named [Intégration à l'ère du cloud avec Camel Quarkus](https://cfp-voxxed-lux.yajug.org/2022/talk/HKL-0341/Integration_a_l'ere_du_cloud_avec_Camel_Quarkus).
+There was around 40 people attending.
+Based on questions from previous conferences, I demoed the enpoint DSL this time.
+It was well received by the audience.

+## J4K - September 2022
+The conference will finally turn online so I will be able to attend.
+The knative part of the demo was first created for J4K 2021 and finally I should be able to demonstrate it at J4K one year later.

+## Basel One - October 2022
+It will be a good occasion to evangelize the Camel Quarkus workshop and meet my colleague Peter Palaga.